-The Girl in the Green Raincoat ~ Book Review
+The Girl in the Green Raincoat, Laura Lippman

-I had an opportunity to receive a copy of The Girl in the Green Raincoat, by Laura Lippman for review, and it sounded (and yes, I'll admit - looked - so sue me, I judged a book by it's cover, like many a person before me!) like a really cute story.
+I had an opportunity to receive a copy of The Girl in the Green Raincoat, (affiliate links are scattered throughout this post!) by Laura Lippman for review, and it sounded (and yes, I'll admit - looked - so sue me, I judged a book by it's cover, like many a person before me!) like a really cute story.
 I'm always up for a different style of reading, and could use a little mystery now and then, so I figured - why not?

 I had never heard of either the author, or Tess Monaghan, the primary character of the novel prior to receiving the information about the book being available for review.
 At the time I met Tess, she was on a form of bedrest, only she was in bed on her porch, not her bedroom.